Humperdink618/startup/notes.md

 for simon.css, I deployed it to my domain, mostly the same as the original simon.css file, except that I made the color for the .event in the play.css file a little darker to make it more visible.

+IP - internet protocol

+IP address is like your internet mailbox/post office

+TCP: transition control protocol (like your phone)

+localhost: your local machine

+any subdomain uses an *

+the interpreter for html is in the browser

+console.log() is the debug/print statement for JavaScript

+"<pre>" tag: preserves what's put in it

+cookies help authenticate you, they can put in tracking cookies, they are a strategy to establish a session

+curl to debug APIs use it a lot

+- curl -v "url"

 # IP address and SSH into server